trilinos/Trilinos/cmake/std/atdm/README.md

 sourced `atdm/load-env.sh` script and sets up a number of CMake cache variables such as the compilers, compiler options, and sets up a number of Trilinos configuration variables (many of which are echoed to the STDOUT when running `cmake`).
-This also default enables all of the standard TPLs used by ATDM Application codes through Trilinos and sets up locations for the include directories and libraries for each of these TPLs.
+This also enables by default all of the standard TPLs used by ATDM Application codes through Trilinos and sets up locations for the include directories and libraries for each of these TPLs.

 When included, the file `ATDMDevEnv.cmake` also disables many packages and subpackages not used for the ATDM configuration of Trilinos.
 This uses a